lentendu/DeltaMP/README.md

 + archiving: compress raw demultiplexed (454)s, pipeline outputs and processing file in separated tar.gz archives; copy to the output directory
 + doc: create the complete documentation of the pipeline processes; one serial job

+Each step job is waiting in the queue so long its preceeding step job is not completed, except for the cut_db step which do not have to wait on any job completion.
+For checkpointing, the init step job will wait on the completion of the last common step job from the previous SUBPROJECT.

 ## Outputs

-### files in "SUBPROJECT".outputs.tar.gz at the end of a full analyses :
+### files in SUBPROJECT.outputs.tar.gz at the end of a full analyses :

 + TAB-separated OTU matrices ("_OTUS.tsv") and representative sequences ("_repseq.fasta") in four different flavors:
    * “SUBPROJECT.all” for all OTUs